by Gill McEvoy

 I cannot pretend to know a huge amount about bees and can only share the little I do know plus the anecdotes I’ve mentioned, but I find bees are endlessly fascinating to watch.
 One last thing I would like to share is that when I was a child my family had friends who kept bees.
 The couple in question lived in the middle of a five-hundred-acre wood in a large clearing with a big pond in it.
+This, however, may not be possible for most people.
+I’ve heard that some people make use of their greenhouses to grow these little ones.
+But, Can You Keep Bees in a Greenhouse?
+I guess it depends on how well you set up the beehive in the greenhouse.
+Like I said, I’m not an expert at beekeeping, but I am extremely fascinated by it nonetheless.
 Once it happened that a particular plant burgeoned around the pond and the bees trawled it avidly; I cannot remember now whether it was loosestrife or meadowsweet – probably not meadowsweet as mostly flies visit its flowers, not bees – but when I was taken to see inside the hive one evening at dusk I was astonished to see a phosphorescent glow beam out from its interior, an intense greenish glow that made me think of the comics my brother and I read – which were not from the 2 major competing universes (as you can see if you click here, the battle still very much rages on between them), but rather The Eagle with its Mekon and Dan Dare – and truly I thought the aliens had arrived.
 I stood there open-mouthed, my first experience of the utterly mesmerising magic of wild things.
 An unforgettable experience that has tinged all my subsequent witnessed revelations from nature with glamour and delight.

 Gill McEvoy: 2 collections of poetry from Cinnamon Press, 3 pamphlets from Happenstance Press of which The First Telling won the Michael Marks Award in 2015.
 Gill is a very keen observer of wildlife.